kiranukamath/myblogsite/content/blog/matrix-calculus-for-deeplearning-part2.md

 ![vector3](/assets/blog10img7.jpg)

+The vector chain rule is the general form as it degenerates to the others.
+When f is a function of a single variable x and all intermediate variables u are functions of a single variable, the single-variable chain rule applies.
+When some or all of the intermediate variables are functions of multiple variables, the single-variable total-derivative chain rule applies.
+In all other cases, the vector chain rule applies

 This completes chain rule.
 In next blog that is part3 we will see how we can apply this gradient of neural activation and loss function and wrap up.

 Thank you.